 Buildings during the earthquake remain under the force of inertia, defined as seismic forces.
 The magnitude of this force will affect the changes of the amplitude frequency spectrum that occurs in the source until it reaches to the ground surface of earthquake waves.
 During the earthquake, when the seismic force has reached or exceeds the endurance limit of the structure and the floor, structural damage begins to occur due to the earthquake motion.
 Earthquake force varying as a dynamic load that depends on time and space may behave as elastic, elastoplastic or plastic in the lateral direction of the site.
-These events pushing the limits of endurance limit of the soil-structure intersection during the earthquake.
+These events pushing the limits of endurance are basically associated with displacement of soil-structure intersection during the earthquake.
 The endurance limit of the soil-structure intersections joint movement is defined as strain.
 Nowadays weight and height of the structures is gradually increasing, to perform site dynamic analysis using site-bedrock models which are appropriate to the construction area are important.
-The site-bedrock model must be obtained up to a necessary depth (Vs>760 m/s) to perform site dynamic of Jimir stretching NW-SE direction approximately on a 10 km long profile, seismic wave velocities (Vp,Vs) were obtained by geophysical studies.
+The site-bedrock model must be obtained up to a necessary depth (Vs>760 m/s) to perform site dynamic analysis.
+In this study, at east of the Gulf of Izmir stretching NW-SE direction approximately on a 10 km long profile, seismic wave velocities (Vp,Vs) were obtained by geophysical studies.
 Thickness depth, and density parameters are obtained by using seismic velocities, and the 2-dimensional (2D) site-bedrock model as was created.
 The relationship between the lateral deformation changes and Kg values at the ground surface were examined